Questions? Call or text anytime 📞 818-446-9627

 • Running on little to no sleep

 Women with a history of bipolar disorder are at greatest risk of developing postpartum psychosis.
-Other risk factors include a family history of bipolar disorder or having a previous psychotic episode.
 Postpartum psychosis is a serious condition that requires emergency intervention.
 There is a greater risk of suicide and infanticide in women experiencing a postpartum psychotic episode.
-If you suspect that a person is experiencing this condition, you should seek help right away.
-Take action by contacting their healthcare provider, calling 911, or taking them to the nearest emergency room.
+If you suspect that a person is experiencing this condition, seek help right away — contact their healthcare provider, call 911, or take them to the nearest emergency room.

 Additional Resources